 It has been proposed that the distinction between CDH with sac and diaphragm eventration is not clear and there does appear to be some confusion in the literature likely originating from an incomplete understanding of the embryology and the urge to classify and discretise a continuum.
 The aetiology of a Bochdalek diaphragmatic hernia is widely believed to be due, in part, to the embryological failure of fusion of the pleuro-peritoneal membranes or when a sac is present, consisting solely of a pleuro-peritoneal membrane with complete failure of muscularisation.
 In contrast an eventration is believed to be due to inadequate muscularisation.

-CDH cases with a hernia sac may be a separate entity from CDH without hernia sac and despite the difficulties in classification, taking a pragmatic approach patients identified to have CDH with a sac at operation in this current study showed a trend towards a ‘non-significant’ survival advantage in what is a comparatively large UK single centre cohort population with the longest reported follow-up to date.[20]
+CDH cases with a hernia sac may be a separate entity from CDH without hernia sac and despite the difficulties in classification, taking a pragmatic approach patients identified to have CDH with a sac at operation in this current study showed a trend towards a ‘non-significant’ survival advantage in what is a comparatively large UK single centre cohort population with the longest reported follow-up to date.
+This is in keeping with the findings of Levesque et al. showing in their population of 71 patients no association between presence of a hernia sac and either mortality or oxygen dependence [20].

 We found no difference(s) in sex ratios between CDH with sac and CDH without a sac, both showing 2:1 male predilection.
 Interestingly the side of the defect in CDH patients with a sac in our series is significantly more symmetric with 41% right-sided defects compared to only 16% right-sided defects in CDH without a sac.
 These findings may lend further support to the conjecture that the two entities (‘CDH sac vs. no CDH sac’) may have distinct embryological origins and subsequent pathophysiology [12,17,21].